mohit/Global_Stunting_Visualization/Readme.md

 Summary
 ------

+### It's hard to know what the visualization is about from the first paragraph.
+An explanation of the data set and the visualization as the first thing would be nice.

 While normally first to grab a torch and pitchfork and take a run at Excel, my conclusion was UNICEF's single flat file contained more data for less work than both fancy, bespoke data explorers from the [World Health Organization](http://gamapserver.who.int/gho/interactive_charts/mdg1/atlas.html) and [International Food Policy Research Institute](https://public.tableau.com/profile/publish/GNR2015/2015GNR#!/publish-confirm).
 UNICEF's excel files were cleaner and easier to parse, and they already included country names and ISO country codes, which will also saved time.

 Data was loaded, cleaned and reformatted using Pandas and Ggplot2 [here](https://github.com/Apeder/Global_Stunting_Visualization/tree/master/Data/Raw_Data_Cleaning)